Python3-Training/PyQuest/CardGame/README.md

 If you would like to see *_our_* solutions, note that [The PyQuest Core Book](https://www.amazon.com/100-PyQuest-Cards-Randall-Nagy/dp/B0BZF8VHDJ/) is available on the 'zon.

 When ready, the other books will be [showing up here](https://www.amazon.com/Randall-Nagy/e/B08ZJLH1VN)!

-## zTeam
-To more enjoy the happy quest you can [join the PyQuest team on Facebook](https://www.facebook.com/PythonVideo).

-Please note that I also share much of my 'Pythoneering activities on my [Python Training Group](https://www.facebook.com/groups/nagyspythontraining) as well.

 ## zProjects
 I am presently cobbling together more cards as part of [The Built-In Report Project](https://github.com/Python3-Training/The-Built-In-Report).